 Solomon’s Pillars are located inside the Timna Park, 25KM north of the city of Eilat, on the southern tip of Israel.

 The photo below shows a section of the Solomon’s pillars – a set of tall red sandstone hills in the south side of Mt.
 Timna.
 These cliffs, although called King Solomon’s mines, were carved naturally due to the soft sand stone.

 Click on the photos to view in higher resolution…

 The following photos show a closer view of the cliffs on the east side.

 Another view from the eastern side of the cliffs.

-In the center of the site is an Egyptian temple, dated to the 12-13th Century BC.
-The temple is seen in the center, behind the fence and under the great rock.
+In the center of the site is an Egyptian temple, dated to the 12-13th Century BC, dedicated to Hathor – the Egyptian goddess of mining.
+The shrine is seen in the center of the photo, behind the fence and under the great rock.
 Above and right to the temple, in the center of the cliff (seen with a partial shadow), is a rock carving of Egyptian King Ramses III.